Top 10 Pec Deck Machines for Your Home Gym

 No weight stack to deal with

-Stable four point base
+Stable four-point base

-Machine only does chest presses/flys
+The machine only does chest presses/flys

-Rounding out our list of chest machines, we found this moderately priced single piece unit that lets you use vinyl, rubber, or iron weight plates with no need for a barbell or a spotter when you do bench presses.Read more
+Rounding out our list of chest machines, we found this moderately priced single-piece unit that lets you use vinyl, rubber, or iron weight plates with no need for a barbell or a spotter when you do bench presses.Read more

-We were not able to find a website or much information about TDS Fitness Products and Equipment, the company who produces this machine.
+We were not able to find a website or much information about TDS Fitness Products and Equipment, the company that produces this machine.
 They have a warehouse in New York, which appears to be where they fabricate these machines along with power racks, calf and squat units, sleds, free weights and much more.
 New York Barbell is the main distributor for TDS, and you can always find TDS products on Amazon.